 An April 27, 1899, Boston Globe article described the hotel’s early years of operation: “The Tuileries was opened about three years ago, and from the magnificence of its appointments, at once took its place among the ultra fashionable hotels of the city.
 It differed from other Boston hotels in its internal policy as regards waiters, for instead of the plain suit of either black or white and black, the rules prescribed for waiters obliged them to wear knee breeches and silk stockings and dress after the style prevailing among the English aristocracy.”

-270 Commonwealth was auctioned on April 26, 1899.
+270 Commonwealth sold at auction on April 26, 1899.
 In May of 1896, Ellen Johnson had assigned the mortgage to Ellen Louise (Tileston) Hemenway, the widow of Charles Porter Hemenway.
 She was the successful bidder and took possession of the property.

-Henry Johnson died in September of 1900, and in his will, he left one fourth of his estate to each of his wife’s three nieces: Marietta Rollins (Mann) Ayer (daughter of Jonathan Mann and Harriett Louise (Larrabee) Mann), wife of Fred W. Ayer, of Bangor; Ella Frances (Mann) Guild, wife of Charles H. Guild, of Bangor; and Ellen (Nellie) A. (Strickland) Goodnow (daughter of Philo Augustus Strickland and Mary Elizabeth (Larrabee) Strickland), wife of Walter Richardson Goodnow, of 293 Commonwealth (and formerly of 47 Hereford).
-The remaining fourth he left in trust to his nephew, George F. Johnson of Lynn, son of his brother, Samuel H. Johnson and Mary Ann (Burchsted) Johnson.
+Henry Johnson died in September of 1900.
+In his will, he left one fourth of his estate to each of his wife’s three nieces: Marietta Rollins (Mann) Ayer (daughter of Jonathan Mann and Harriett Louise (Larrabee) Mann), wife of Fred W. Ayer, of Bangor; Ella Frances (Mann) Guild, wife of Charles H. Guild, of Bangor; and Ellen (Nellie) A. (Strickland) Goodnow (daughter of Philo Augustus Strickland and Mary Elizabeth (Larrabee) Strickland), wife of Walter Richardson Goodnow, of 293 Commonwealth (and formerly of 47 Hereford).
+The remaining fourth of his estate he left in trust to his nephew, George F. Johnson (son of his brother, Samuel H. Johnson and Mary Ann (Burchsted) Johnson) with the income to go to George Johnson during his life and principal to be paid to his wife’s three nieces upon his death.
+George Johnson was manager of the Empire.

 In May of 1901, Fred W. Ayer, as executor of Henry Johnson’s estate and administrator of Ellen Johnson’s estate, acquired the mortgage on 270 Commonwealth from Ellen Hemenway.
 On June 20, 1901, he foreclosed on the mortgage and took possession of the property.